 - Environment – A person’s environment includes many different influences, from family and friends to economic status and general quality of life.
 Factors such as peer pressure, physical and sexual abuse, early exposure to drugs, stress, and parental guidance can greatly affect a person’s likelihood of drug use and addiction.

 - Development – Genetic and environmental factors interact with critical developmental stages in a person’s life to affect addiction risk.
 Although taking drugs at any age can lead to addiction, the earlier that drug use begins, the more likely it will progress to addiction.
 This is particularly problematic for teens.
 Because areas in their brains that control decision-making, judgment, and self-control are still developing, teens may be especially prone to risky behaviors, including trying drugs.

 Overcoming Heroin Addiction Safely

 Whether you have these risk factors or not, it is even dangerous when trying heroin or any other drugs once.
-If you or a loved one is addicted to heroin or any other substance, Evoke Wellness MA can help.
+If you or a loved one is addicted to heroin or any other substance, Evoke Wellness at Cohasset can help.
 Our facilities are staffed by experienced and compassionate professionals, including licensed therapists and psychiatrists, addiction specialists, and highly qualified support staff.
 Our team members are extremely understanding and treat each client with an unmatched level of respect.
-Evoke Wellness MA is fully accredited by the Joint Commission, which shows our dedication to offering the highest quality of addiction care for each person that steps through our doors.
+Evoke Wellness at Cohasset is fully accredited by the Joint Commission, which shows our dedication to offering the highest quality of addiction care for each person that steps through our doors.